gkayode/gkayode.github.io/_pages/projects.md

 ![title](/images/urine_test.png)

-The objective of this project is to perform an exploratory data analysis (EDA) on a different bio datasets e.g urine test samples.
+The objective of this project is to perform an exploratory data analysis (EDA) on different bio datasets e.g urine test samples.
 For the urine test dataset,  some specific questions to be answered were:
--What were the amount of samples resistant/ sensitive to each antibiotic?
+What were the amount of samples resistant/ sensitive to each antibiotic?
--The presence of each resistance gene accross the samples -The distribution of cell counts for each organism.
+;The presence of each resistance gene accross the samples ;The distribution of cell counts for each organism.

 Unit tests were also written to ensure the accuracy and integrity of data manipulations.